Golfer's elbow

 • Eccentric strengthening

-If chronic golfer's elbow treatment has not eased your symptoms or you are in significant discomfort, medial epicondylitis surgery may be recommended.
+If chronic golfer's elbow treatment has not eased your symptoms or you are in significant discomfort, your consultant may recommend medial epicondylitis surgery.

-The operation may be performed via elbow arthroscopy (keyhole surgery), where the surgeon will use a camera to see inside your joint, or by open surgery, where a slightly larger incision will give the surgeon access to the affected area.
+The operation may be performed via elbow arthroscopy (keyhole surgery), where the surgeon uses a camera to see the inside of your joint, or by open surgery, where a slightly larger incision provides the surgeon with access to the affected area.

-The damaged area of your tendon will be removed and any necessary repairs will be done to promote healing and a strong connection between your tendon and the elbow bone.
+Your surgeon will remove the damaged area of your tendon and perform any necessary repairs to promote healing and a strong connection between your tendon and the elbow bone.

 You will likely undergo this surgery as a day case, so you will be able to go home on the same day, although you will need to arrange transport as you won't be able to drive after the operation.
 You will be given some exercises to help you recover from the surgery, with a full recovery likely in around three months.

 • Improve form: Be mindful of how you perform each task.
-Keeping your wrist as straight as possible reduces strain on your forearm muscles and tendons.
-If your golf swing is causing you issues, discussing your technique with a coach may help
+Keep your wrist as straight as possible to reduce strain on your forearm muscles and tendons.
+If your golf swing is causing you issues, discuss your technique with a coach.

-• Strengthen the muscles: Exercises that target the forearm muscles may help you keep golfer's elbow at bay.
+• Strengthen the muscles: Exercises that target the forearm muscles may help you prevent golfer's elbow.

 • Warm up and stretch: Prepare your forearms for work before every round, practice or match.
 A quick stretch before can also stop symptoms from developing.

-• Check equipment: Heavy sporting equipment like golf clubs and tennis rackets may increase your chances of developing this condition.
+• Check equipment: Heavy sporting equipment, such as golf clubs and tennis rackets, may increase your risk of developing this condition.
 If you're able to replace them with lighter alternatives, it will put less strain on the tendons while you play.

 Golfer's elbow is a condition that can heal over time without any treatment, although it will likely take much longer.
 If you don't take steps to treat the condition and continue activities that cause you pain and discomfort, you are almost certain to aggravate the issue and potentially cause significant damage to the muscles and tendons in your forearm.